Bull terrier history: looking back at bull terrier origins

 Like with many other breeds of today, a bull terrier history is that of a working and fighting dog.
 England, the motherland of bull terrier, was also a land of such forms of ancient entertainment as bull-baiting and bear fighting, which had been popular from 1200 until the more enlightened 18th century.

-In 18th century England dog fighting was an extremely popular spectacle.
-What today would be considered an utter cruelty, was a routine entertainment for the gentlemen in those dark times.
-Bull dogs, terriers and their mix “bull-and-terrier”, were some of the most popular breeds used in dog fighting.
+In the 18th century, England dog fighting was an extremely popular spectacle.
+What today would be considered utter cruelty, was a routine entertainment for the gentlemen in those dark times.
+Bulldogs, terriers and their mix “bull-and-terrier”, were some of the most popular breeds used in dog fighting.